affonsoamendola/atomsVGA/README.md

 Written in C and compiled with Borland's Turbo C++, as usual for my DOS projects.

+The release folder contains a precompiled executable that runs fine on DOSBox 0.74, I also included a .conf file and a Windows lnk file, If you have no clue how to use DOSBox, just download it and drop the DOSBox.exe, SDL.dll and SDL_net.dll on the same folder as the game and double click on the AtomsVGA shortcut on there, should run just fine.

 Distributed under GPLv3, check LICENSE and all that good jazz.

 -------------------------------------------------------------------------------------------
 Made by Affonso Amendola,